sepelzahn/sudoku/README.md

   - any other byte value is considered as empty (not yet solved) cell placeholder,

-  - the byte position in the file corrresponds to the cell position in the 9x9 Sudoku grid:
+  - the byte position in the file corresponds to the cell position in the 9x9 Sudoku grid:

-    byte  1 -> line 1, col 1
+    ```byte  1 -> line 1, col 1

     byte  2 -> line 1, col 2